StrataFoundation/strata/README.md

 # Strata

+What is strata?
+Check out our [Hello World](https://strataprotocol.com/blog/welcome)

-View the live documentation [here](https://strataprotocol.com/docs)
+View the live documentation [here](https://strataprotocol.com/docs/getting_started)

 This series of smart contracts serves to standardizing and indexing all social tokens.